MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/mysql.md

 ms.service: mysql
 ---

-# Azure MySQL packages for Node.js
+# Azure MySQL Modules for Node.js

 ## Overview

-The recommended client library for accessing Azure Database for MySQL is the open-source [Node.js connection library for Azure Database for MySQL](https://github.com/sidorares/node-mysql2/tree/master/documentation).
+The recommended client library for accessing Azure Database for MySQL is the open-source [Node.js connection library for Azure Database for MySQL](https://github.com/mysqljs/mysql).

 Learn more about [Azure Database for MySQL](https://docs.microsoft.com/azure/MySQL/)

 ## Client Package

-### Install npm module
+### Install the npm module

 Use npm to install the MySQL client module.